nf-core/website/sites/docs/src/content/docs/usage/quick_start/installation.md

 nf-core pipelines utilise the built-in support for software packaging that Nextflow offers.
 Using profiles, software dependencies can be managed through various packaging (e.g., Docker, Singularity, and Conda).
+These ensure that you have the correct tool and version of the tool that each pipeline needs to correctly execute.

 The respective tooling for a profile must be installed prior to pipeline execution.
 Follow the links below to install the required profile tooling: